CB715/weather-app/README.md

 ## Technology

-This application was created using JavaScript and React.
+This application was created using JavaScript and [React](https://reactjs.org/) using [create-react-app](https://create-react-app.dev/).

-Jest and the React Testing Library were used for testing.
+[Jest](https://jestjs.io/) and the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) were used for testing.

-Data was taken from an external API using Axios.
+Data was taken from an external API with HTTP requests using [Axios](https://www.npmjs.com/package/axios).

 ### To do